-Bordered on the east by the historic Riverview Memorial Park Cemetery – resting place of a congressman and a rock star—and on the west by the Jenkins Children’s Institute – formerly known as Jenkins Orphanage, famous in jazz lore for its internationally acclaimed children’s marching band, The BEND is bound by a rich history.
+Bordered on the east by the historic Riverview Memorial Park Cemetery – resting place of a congressman and a rock star—and on the west by the Jenkins Children’s Institute – formerly known as Jenkins Orphanage, famous in jazz lore for its internationally acclaimed children’s marching band, the Bend is bound by a rich history.

 The Bend is a nod to a broad turn in the Ashley River and the evolving spirit of Charleston.

-Located at 3775 Azalea Drive, The BEND is conveniently located 10 minutes to downtown Charleston, 10 minutes to the airport, and 30 minutes to the beach.
+Located at 3775 Azalea Drive, the Bend is conveniently located 10 minutes to downtown Charleston, 10 minutes to the airport, and 30 minutes to the beach.